msaadsaeed/FOP/README.md

 ## Feature Extraction

 ## Training and Testing
+### Facial Feature Extraction
+For Face Feature Extraction we used the method described in [1].
+We used the code from this repository.
+### Voice Feature Extraction
+For Voice Feature Extraction we used the method described in [2].
+The code from original authors is publicly available at
 ## Comparison
 Cross-modal matching results: (Left) FOP vs other losses used in V-F methods.
 (Right) Our method vs SOTA methods.
 <p align="center">